 editing decks and cards

 For a custom deck pressing a card in the deck creation screen brings up a menu.
-From left to right, the options are: Cancel, Record sound, Change photo (clicking this will allow you to either choose from a gallery or take a new photo), and Delete.
-If you already have an audio recording for that card a button with a crossed out microphone symbol will also be present, allowing you to delete it.
+From left to right, the options are: Cancel, Record sound, Change image (clicking this will allow you to either choose from your gallery, take a new photo or add text), and Delete.
+If you already have an audio recording for that card a button with a crossed-out microphone symbol will also be present, allowing you to delete it.
 Note: In a split deck, if you choose to change photo you will be required to change both photos of the card!

 For a standard deck you can add custom audio to one or more cards.
 Simply select the card and press the microphone button on the right to begin recording.